badbatch/cachemap/README.md

 Another important `set` option is `tag`.
 This allows you to store an arbitrary identifier against an entry, like a request or session ID.
 These identifiers can come in handy, for example, if you want to export all entries added during a particular request.

-All four methods have a `hash` option that runs the key through `md5` to create a short unique string, which can be useful if the original keys are long strings such as URLs or GraphQL queries.
+All four methods have a `hashKey` option that runs the key through `md5` to create a short unique string, which can be useful if the original keys are long strings such as URLs or GraphQL queries.

 ```typescript
 (async () => {